 - Gardening: how to grow raspberry

 Plant your raspberry plant as hedges, along a wired fence.
-They will protect against intrusions thanks to their thorns, and still be appealing thanks to their fruits.
+They will protect against intrusions thanks to their thorns, and still be appealing to neighbors thanks to their fruits.

 What about potted raspberry plants?